junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 And the next day, they are still at home.

 "So, when are you heading out for your next adventure?"
-Brian asks them, a few days later, over the dinner.
+Brian asks them, a few days later, over dinner.

 The chattering stops.
 The smiles stay still on their faces.
 Forced to be there.

-Brian sees Amy and Rory exchange their looks, and then with the Doctor.
+Brian sees Amy and Rory exchange looks, and then with the Doctor.

 "Dad?"
 Rory prompts.

-"I understand you can't give up the 'Doctor Life'," Brian says ernestly.
+"I understand you can't give up the 'Doctor Life,'" Brian says earnestly.
 "And I understand the risk.
 We talked about this, you don't have to give those up just to keep me company, and you certainly shouldn't give him up."
-He nods at the Doctor, sitting in between Amy and Rory like a twelve-year-old.
-"You'd go with him, go save every world you can find, go live the life and try everything the world and the life has to offer.
+He nods at the Doctor, sitting between Amy and Rory like a twelve-year-old.
+"You'd go with him, go save every world you can find, go live the life and try everything the world and life has to offer.
 The other life, the 'normal life' will still be here."

 "Dad."
 Rory exchanges a look with Amy again.
 Amy nods at him, encouraging him to continue.
 "We decided to stay."

-"Something happened in the last trip, isn't it?"
+"Something happened on the last trip, didn't it?"
 Brian asks acutely.

 "You can say that," Rory admits.

 "What happened?"
-Brian frowns, sensing the atmosphere shifting to heavy side.
+Brian frowns, sensing the atmosphere shifting to the heavy side.
 "Monsters never scare you off.
 Not even the end of the world.
 Not even death."

 "But never seeing you again does," Rory answers.